vdsass/fullstack-nanodegree-vm/vagrant/tournament/README.md

     data for Tournaments, Players, and Matches, tournament_test.py will delete any Tournament information that has been entered.

 1. You are now able to use the Tournament Manager application.
 If you want to initialize the database with a set of tournaments and players perform the following steps.
-If you do not want to initialize the databasse, skip to 'Using Tournament Manager.'
+If you do not want to initialize the database, skip to 'Using Tournament Manager.'

     1. Run the PostgreSql application: vagrant@vagrant-ubuntu-trusty-32:/vagrant/tournament$ **psql**